learn-co-curriculum/dsc-git-branches/README.md

 ## Objectives

-1. Make a new branch for your repository with `git branch`
+1. Make a new branch for your repository with `git branch`.
 2. Checkout a branch with `git checkout`.
 3. Create and checkout a new branch with `git checkout -b`.
 4. Create commits within a branch.